 Indiana has very hard water.
 The average water hardness for the state is 262 PPM.
 Indianapolis, the largest municipality in Indiana, has a water hardness level of 274 PPM.
-Some of the hardest water in the state comes from South Bend (370 PPM), Lafayette (382 PPM) and Sommerset with an extremely hard number of 400 PPM.
+Some of the hardest water in the state comes from South Bend with 370 PPM, and Lafayette with 331 PPM.
+The hardest location in Indiana we found was Wabash and Sommerset with a water hardness of 560 PPM.

 For more information on the water hardness in specific cities, please see the table below.

 PPM = Parts Per Million

 mg/L = Milligrams Per Liter

 Indiana has been the leading steel producer in the United States for more than four decades.
 They produce more than twice the second steel-producing state in the US (Ohio), contributing to more than a fourth of the nation's steel.
 Steel requires a great deal of water during processing.

 With water hardness levels as high as 560 PPM in some Indiana cities, steel manufacturing equipment can rapidly clog up with hard-scale deposits and necessitate costly facility-wide shutdowns for maintenance and repairs.
 Oftentimes, chemical treatment can be inconsistent and facility managers are required to look outside of their regular chemical regimen for a more permanent and dependable solution to protect their equipment and maximize process run time.